Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Creating a website will also allow you to be found by potential clients, so including some keywords in your company name could help you to be more visible to people who might be searching for your services.
 Including specialist skills or qualifications that are specific to your industry or in high demand can make your site (and therefore your business) easier to find when it comes to search engines, databases or other business directories.

 Big businesses spend thousands of pounds on consultants to help them come up with a branding strategy which will make their company appeal to their potential customer base.
 Looking at everything from the associations that people have with certain words to the way sounds and syllables work together, to the impact that a logo can have and the effect of particular colours and shapes on people’s perception of a business.
-This is particularly important if you decide to go for an abstract rather than a descriptive name as you will need to avoid misleading impression of what you do whilst choosing an option which hints at your company’s purpose without stating it explicitly.
+This is particularly important if you decide to go for an abstract rather than a descriptive name as you will need to avoid a misleading impression of what you do whilst choosing an option which hints at your company’s purpose without stating it explicitly.
 If you are concerned that an abstract name might not convey your business function effectively, then including a strap-line that you can incorporate in your logo could prove a good compromise.

 Although there is usually no need to hire in experts when you first start off, asking your friends, colleagues and industry contacts what they think of any potential company name and logo is often enough to steer you in the right direction.